A five-member board of trustees governs The Seattle Public Library. Chief Librarian Tom Fay oversees the organization.

 A five-member board of trustees governs your Library.
 All trustees are appointed by the mayor and confirmed by the Seattle City Council.
 Board members serve five-year terms without pay.
 The board meets monthly to discuss issues and make decisions related to our services and operations.

-Ron Chew was appointed to the Library Board by Mayor Ed Murray in September 2016.
-Since 2010, he has served as executive director of the International Community Health Services Foundation where he raises funds to support a network of community health clinics serving Asian-American/Pacific Islander immigrants and refugees, as well as other underserved populations.
-Chew is also principal of Chew Communications, a Seattle-based consulting firm documenting local community history.
+Ron Chew was appointed to the Library Board by Mayor Ed Murray in September 2016 and reappointed by Mayor Jenny Durkan in May 2021.
+Chew is principal of Chew Communications, a Seattle-based consulting firm documenting local community history.
+From 2010 to 2020, he served as executive director of the International Community Health Services Foundation where he raised funds to support a network of community health clinics serving Asian-American/Pacific Islander immigrants and refugees, as well as other underserved populations.
 Previously, he served as executive director of the Wing Luke Museum where he spearheaded a $23 million capital campaign to build the new museum.
 Chew also worked for over 13 years as editor of the International Examiner, a newspaper in Seattle's Chinatown-International District.
 Chew is a lifelong Seattle resident.
 He graduated from Franklin High School and attended the University of Washington, where he majored in journalism.
 In 2001, Chew was appointed to the National Council on the Humanities by President Bill Clinton.
 He has also been a recipient of the Ford Foundation's "Leadership for a Changing World" award and a "Centennial Honor Roll" honoree from the Association of American Museums.
 Chew served on The Seattle Public Library Foundation board of directors during the successful 1998 "Libraries for All" capital campaign.

 Kristi England was appointed to the Library Board by former Mayor Mike McGinn in September 2012 and reappointed by Mayor Ed Murray in June 2017.
 She is a senior vice president for Allison+Partners.
 England has 18 years of experience as a public affairs, community relations and strategic communications consultant.
 She served as the campaign manager for the 1998 "Libraries for All" campaign, which rebuilt and renewed Seattle facilities.
 England has also been a consultant to the King County Library System and Sno-Isle Regional Library System.
 In 2005, England helped former Mayor Greg Nickels and the city of Seattle launch Seattle Climate Action Now, an initiative that asks city residents to take small steps toward stopping climate change.
 She specializes in community outreach, grassroots advocacy, coalition building and strategic communications and is an expert at working with diverse communities.
 She currently serves on the boards of Water 1st International and the Trade Development Alliance of Greater Seattle.
 She is a past board member of Seattle Works.